mistnyan/mistnyan.github.io/NHVGM/index.md

 But...

 【Generating personal gate!】
-【Personal monster <Lovely Teddy Bear> has been summoned!】
+【Personal monster 〈Lovely Teddy Bear〉 has been summoned!】

 Hundreds of teddy bears came pouring out of the opened gate.